NIRSTORM: Optimizing fNIRS montage

 - Introduction

-- Estimation of the fnirs optimal montage for one selected region
+- Estimation of the fNIRS optimal montage for one selected region

 - Computing an optimal montage for multiple regions